johnchaffee/twilio-functions-airtable-crm/README.md

 # twilio-functions-airtable-crm

- Twilio function and browser CRM that fetches records from Airtable API
+Sample CRM that runs in browser and uses Airtable as a database.
+Can be embedded in Flex CRMcontainer.

+In order to fetch data from Airtable, you must store the following Twilio Function environment variables:

+- `AIRTABLE_API_KEY` - Your Airtable API Key
+- `AIRTABLE_BASE_ID` - Your Aitable Base ID

 ## CLI Commands